 Follow the instructions below for access to the entire CNF

 Once accepted, you will need to fill out a New User Application.
-Cornell Users should fill out the New User Application - Cornell.
-Users external to Cornell without an active Cornell netid need to first obtain a Cornell GuestID; then, users external to Cornell need to fill out the New User Application - External, a liability form which must be signed by a corporate officer in your organization.
-Both of these PDF forms need to be filled out before submitting them electronically, as well as printing them and obtaining the proper signatures.
-Only use Adobe Acrobat Reader to fill out the New User Application forms... other PDF programs, including Mac Preview, are not compatible.
+Cornell Users should fill out the New User Application - Cornell .
+Users external to Cornell without an active Cornell netid need to first obtain a Cornell GuestID; then, users external to Cornell need to fill out the New User Applicatoin - External, a liability form which must be signed by a corporate officer in your organization.
+Both of these PDF forms need to be filled out before submitting them electronically, as well as printing them and obtaining the proper signatures for the Fill and Print PDF versions.
+Only use Adobe Acrobat Reader to fill out the "Fill and Print PDF" New User Application forms... other PDF programs, including Mac Preview, are not compatible.

 Then you send us a purchase order for us to bill against, and you're all set.
 Denise Budinger, our Financial Manager, can help you here.Step 5: